 Once the appropriate documentation is received, the coordinator, in confidential consultation with consultants or faculty as appropriate, will review the documentation to clarify the existence and extent of the disability and the reasonableness of the requested accommodation.
+A student who does not have the documentation outlined in this section but who thinks that they may be eligible for accommodations under ADA, should contact the coordinator to discuss.
 The student and the coordinator will then meet and work together to determine appropriate accommodations.
 If modifications to the curriculum or academic matters are at issue, faculty may also become involved in these discussions.